 - Set the pressure cooker to saute on high for 5 minutes.
 Add 1 tbsp of oil to the pot and the sliced kielbasa.
 During the last 30 seconds, add the peppers, onions, and garlic.
 Mix well and turn off saute.

-- Scrape any stuck bits from the bottom of the pot.
+- Add 1 cup of water and deglaze the pot, scraping any stuck bits from the bottom.
 Break the spaghetti and layer it on top of the kielbasa and vegetables.
-Add 6 cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.
+Add 5 more cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.

 - Seal the lid and set to pressure cook on high for 3 minutes, or 2 minutes for al dente pasta.
 If using a different type of pasta, take the cook time on the box and cut it in half, then subtract 1 minute and pressure cook for this amount of time.